 The history of Interstate 10 through Arizona is a long one, one marked by tensions, realignments, and delays.
 While portions of the freeway were completed fairly early, the final section was not completed until 1990 - the last section of Interstate 10 completed in the United States.

 Interstate 10 is the primary east-west Interstate in Arizona.
-Crossing the Colorado River in Ehrenberg, the freeway meets AZ 95 and US 95 in Quartzsite, and spawns US 60 near Brenda.
+Crossing the Colorado River in Ehrenberg, the freeway meets SR 95 and US 95 in Quartzsite, and spawns US 60 near Brenda.
 Passing through Tonopah, the freeway swings slightly southeast to reach Buckeye, then heads directly east through Goodyear into Phoenix, meeting I-17 at the Stack interchange.
-The freeway continues through downtown Phoenix under Margaret T. Hance park (constructed over the freeway), turning south at the Mini-stack interchange (with AZ 51 and Loop 202), then east at I-17, and south at the Broadway curve, leaving the Phoenix area south of Loop 202 and heading southeast.
+The freeway continues through downtown Phoenix under Margaret T. Hance park (constructed over the freeway), turning south at the Mini-stack interchange (with SR 51 and Loop 202), then east at I-17, and south at the Broadway curve, leaving the Phoenix area south of Loop 202 and heading southeast.

 Between Phoenix and Tucson, Interstate 10 travels southeast via Casa Grande and Eloy, meeting Interstate 8 between the two.
 South of Eloy, I-10 passes Picacho Peak and the small town of Picacho, continuing through Marana before entering Tucson.
 I-10 passes to the west of downtown, then swings around the south side, meeting I-19 before continuing east.